Inter-city rail: Philippines

-As of February 2020, the Philippine National Railways does not have a regular inter-city rail service although the agency is planning on rebuilding new railway lines.
-Prior to the 1970s, the main island of Luzon had a relatively expansive narrow-gauge railway network, but government prioritization towards highway construction and the effects of multiple natural disasters gradually led to the decline and abandonment of most intercity rail services.
+As of February 2020, the Philippine National Railways does not have a regular intercity rail service, although the agency is planning to rebuild railway lines.
+Before the 1970s, the main island of Luzon had a relatively extensive narrow-gauge railway network.
+Still, government prioritization towards highway construction and the effects of multiple natural disasters gradually led to the decline and abandonment of most intercity rail services.
 Until the 2000s, PNR had two inter-city rail services: the Bicol Express and the Mayon Limited.
 The Bicol Express leaves Manila and passes through Manila, Pasay, and Muntinlupa and the provinces of Laguna, Quezon, and Camarines Sur before arriving at Naga.
 The trip takes 10 hours, or 600 minutes.
 The Mayon Limited connects Minola and Ligao in 10 1/2 hours.
-The Philippine government is planning the revival of inter-city rail with projects such as the PNR South Long Haul which aims to reconstruct the railway in Southern Luzon.
+The Philippine government is planning the revival of inter-city rail with projects such as the PNR South Long Haul, which aims to reconstruct the railway in Southern Luzon.

 Thailand

 Thailand has a sizable meter-gauge intercity rail network radiating outwards from Bangkok, transporting around 60 million passengers every year.
-Construction is underway to connect Bangkok with Nakhon Ratchasima using a dedicated high speed rail line.
+Construction is underway to connect Bangkok with Nakhon Ratchasima using a dedicated high-speed rail line.